Updated By Sakunth Kumar on 21 Jan, 2021 12:25

-Candidates who successfully pass the JEE Main 2018 exam and secure a position among the top 2,24,000 candidates, will be eligible to apply for the JEE Advanced 2021.
-Also, the 75% eligibility criteria have been scrapped according to the recent announcement made by the Education Minister - Ramesh Pokhriyal "Nishank" The exam conducting authority is responsible for furnishing the JEE Advanced 2018 Eligibility Criteria.
-Eligibility criteria of JEE Advanced 2018 for various undergraduate programmes is given below.
+Candidates who successfully pass the JEE Main exam and secure a position among the top 2,50,000 candidates, will be eligible to apply for the JEE Advanced 2021.
+Also, the 75% eligibility criteria have been scrapped according to the recent announcement made by the Education Minister - Ramesh Pokhriyal "Nishank" The exam conducting authority is responsible for furnishing the JEE Advanced 2021 Eligibility Criteria.
+Eligibility criteria of JEE Advanced 2021 for various undergraduate programmes is given below.
 All candidates will have to fulfil the following criteria to appear for the JEE Advanced 2021 exam.

 In each of these 4 categories (OBC, SC, ST & Open), 5% reservation is applicable for Persons with Disabilities (PwD) candidates (including Dyslexia).